SharnSingh/SharnSingh.github.io/index.md

 #### Data Scientist
 [01/2021 - Present]
-* Developed machine learning models focused on risk analysis, health provider efficiency and cost reduction in B2B application
+* Designed classification, regression and ensemble models focused on risk analysis and cost reduction in B2B application
 * Managed and optimized models to achieve up to 10% better prediction performance compared to previous releases
 * Coordinated with different teams to implement models and monitor outcomes
 * Collaborated with product managers to reframe business and product needs as machine learning projects that could deliver actionable insights